DavyVan/PhDStillNeedLeetCode/README.md

 ```
 mkdir build && cd build
 cmake .. && cmake --build . --target install
+ctest -C debug      # Run all the test cases
 ```
 Then all binary files will go to `./bin`
+To build without test cases, add `-DT=OFF` to `cmake` command.

 To build a designated problem:
 ```